-The Springtide Collective is an organization dedicated to reconnecting Nova Scotians with the democratic process, and imagining ways of doing politics differently.
+The Springtide Collective is an organization dedicated to bridging the gap between Nova Scotians and our democratic institutions, and imagining ways of doing politics differently.
 Springtide is a non-partisan and non-profit organization.

 PURPOSE AND DIRECTION

 … a democracy where it’s easier to think of reasons to step up and get engaged, than it is to think of reasons to stay home.

 …a political system where we judge new ideas based on where those ideas could take us, rather than where they came from, or who came up with them.